 Scenario: you’re waiting at the base of a popular route at for the previous party to finish their climb.
 While you’re keen to try the pitch, it’s rated at the upper end of your comfort level for leading, and you’d really prefer to climb it on top rope.
 Here’s how you can use the rope from the previous party to set up your own top rope.

 Before the previous team has pulled the rope through the anchors, ask them if you can do the following trick.
 Pull out your roll of athletic tape (which should be in every rock climber’s backpack), and tape one end of your rope directly to one end of the other team’s rope that’s running up and then down through the anchor.
 This connects the end of your rope butted up to the other, with no knot that would otherwise get caught in the anchor.
-Tape it well and tight, with three or 4 inches of tape on either side where the rope ends butt up against each other.
+Tape it generously and tight, with 3-4 inches of tape on either side where the rope ends butt up against each other.
 Now, the previous climbing team can pull their rope through the anchor.
 If all goes well, it also pulls your rope up, through the anchor, and down to the ground.
 Remove the tape from the two ropes, and you’re all set up to top rope.
+Slick!

 1 - Place the rope ends butted up together.
 Try to get the rope ends lined exactly, so there's no little bump in the final tape wrap that could get hung up.

 2 - Start wrapping athletic tape around the ropes, 3-4 inches from the end.

 3 - Keep wrapping, overlapping the tape edges, and giving a few extra wraps where the rope ends meet.

 (Yes, I swapped the ropes left/right for this photo, but I bet you can follow along . . .)